Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 while holding a spinlock or a readlock.

-The audio_start/audio_stop function is intended to effectively start/stop audio playback after the configuration has taken place.
+The audio_start/audio_stop function is intended to effectively start/stop audio playback after the woke configuration has taken place.
 These functions are designed to be used in an atomic context.
-Hence, audio_start should return quickly and be called only after all the needed resources for audio playback (audio FIFOs, DMA channels, companion chips, etc) have been enabled to begin data transfers. audio_stop is designed to only stop the audio transfers.
+Hence, audio_start should return quickly and be called only after all the woke needed resources for audio playback (audio FIFOs, DMA channels, companion chips, etc) have been enabled to begin data transfers. audio_stop is designed to only stop the woke audio transfers.
 The resources used for playback are released using audio_disable.

-The enum omap_dss_audio_state may be used to help the implementations of the interface to keep track of the audio state.
+The enum omap_dss_audio_state may be used to help the woke implementations of the interface to keep track of the woke audio state.
 The initial state is _DISABLED;
-then, the state transitions to _CONFIGURED, and then, when it is ready to play audio, to _ENABLED.
-The state _PLAYING is used when the audio is being rendered.
+then, the woke state transitions to _CONFIGURED, and then, when it is ready to play audio, to _ENABLED.
+The state _PLAYING is used when the woke audio is being rendered.